ChrisMantegna/Lab_Notebook/README.md

 ---
 ### January 11

-I submitted the order for calipers to TREQ last night, but that was the only tangible work done that may gave crossed the 12am threshold into today.
+I submitted the order for calipers to TREQ last night, but that was the only tangible work done that may have crossed the 12am threshold into today.
 All of my work today centered around the day job, and given the issues at hand it is likely no lab work will be completed tomorrow either.
 This is not unexpected, but disappointing as my revised schedule (to accommodate both positions) just went into effect and it feels punitive that today was so full of arbitrary but 'urgent' tasks.

 ---
 ### January 10

 Spent more time working on the map of WDFW mussel retrieval locations, very little progress as everytime I load a package in RStudio I get an error when I attempt to call it.
-Not sure if it's related to my missing Ububtu platform... will test that theory tomorrow.
+Not sure if it's related to my missing Ubuntu platform... will test that theory tomorrow.
 I closed two issues assigned to me over one of the months that end in -ber...small wins.
 I attended the Gardell Lab meeting virtually and spent some time chatting with Alison, Celeste, and Lindsay (Bonnie Becker Lab UG) and building a lab use schedule.
 The most promising thing I did today was meet with Tivon Rice, Professor DXARTS to discuss collaboration with me and the lab for the Innovation Grant Proposal.
 We brainstormed great ideas and potential to bring science and art together to educate.
-I was able to meet with Rosalind after lab meeting yesterday and she will be participating with her teaching expertise as well.
+I was able to meet with Rosalind after the Roberts lab meeting yesterday and she will be participating with her teaching expertise as well.
 I am cautiously optimistic that this grant application will be strong and competitive based on the strength of these collabs.

 ---
 ### January 9

 Lab meeting today was our standard biweekly DEI meeting.
 I will have Sam look over my order for digital calipers (for the mussel work) and submit.
-Other lab focused work was on a bit of map/ locaiton based coding and reading foundational papers about *Mytilus* sp. response to environmental change.
+Other lab focused work was on a bit of map/ location based coding and reading foundational papers about *Mytilus* sp. response to environmental change.

 ---
 ### January 8